MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/backlogs-boards-plans.md

 For details about working in each type of backlog, see [Create your backlog](create-your-backlog.md), [Define features and epics](define-features-epics.md), and [Sprint planning (sprint backlogs)](../sprints/assign-work-sprint.md).

 > [!TIP]
->You can't sort a backlog by column.
+> You can't sort a backlog by column.
 However, you can use the Create Query option on each backlog to create a query that you can sort on any field column you choose.
 To learn more about queries, see [Use the query editor to list and manage queries](../queries/using-queries.md).

-### Kanban and taskboards
+### Kanban and Taskboards
-Kanban and taskboards support visualizing the flow of work and monitoring metrics to optimize that flow.
-Kanban boards track requirements, are sprint-independent, and you monitor the flow through the cumulative flow chart. taskboards track tasks defined for a sprint and you monitor the flow via the sprint burndown chart.
+Kanban and Taskboards support visualizing the flow of work and monitoring metrics to optimize that flow.
+Kanban boards track requirements, are sprint-independent, and you monitor the flow through the cumulative flow chart.
+Taskboards track tasks defined for a sprint and you monitor the flow via the sprint burndown chart.

 For details about working in each type of board, see [Kanban basics](../boards/kanban-basics.md) and [taskboard](../sprints/task-board.md).